cdpeters/dash-test-app/notes/data_project_installation_instructions.md

 		1. Activate the environment.
 		1. Copy this environment's `environment.yml` and `pyproject.toml` files into the current project's root directory.
 		> **Result**: An existing Python environment with its dev tools **and** its project dependencies ready to use.
+1. Make the Python environment available as a kernel to Jupyter Lab if it hasn't been made available already.
 1. Add any separate dev tool config files and the dev tool CLI (command line interface) script `tools.sh` to the current project's root directory.
 1. Install `pre-commit` hooks.
 1. Create the project directory structure.